Japanese imperial succession debate: Background

 Traditionally, the imperial throne was passed on under custom which resembled the rule of agnatic seniority.
-Theoretically, any male or female with patrilineal lineage to early Japanese monarchs, who descended in direct male line from the first emperor, Jimmu, could come to hold the throne.
-In practice, preference was given to first-born male offspring of a preceding male monarch, followed by his brothers, sons, other males of the immediate male-line family, and ultimately male members of the Shinnōke houses, cadet branches distantly related to the reigning monarch.
+Theoretically, the emperor could declare any man or woman his heir, so long as they were of Imperial blood and a member of the Imperial family.
+A matrilineal emperor was theoretically possible.
+However, in practice, preference was given to first-born male offspring of a preceding male monarch, followed by his brothers, sons, other males of the immediate male-line family, and ultimately male members of the Shinnōke houses, cadet branches distantly related to the reigning monarch.
 Because there existed no restrictions on remarriage or polygyny in historical Japan, there existed usually many male relatives who could take over the throne.

-However, there have been several instances of a female monarch serving as a reigning Empress regnant of Japan.
-All reigning empresses were descendants of the Imperial Dynasty in the male line.
+However, there have been eight empresses regnant of Japan.
+All empresses regnant were descendants of the Imperial Dynasty in the male line.
 Such successions have happened for a variety of reasons.
 On some occasions, the direct male heir was only a toddler and unable to perform the imperial rituals.
 In such an instance, his mother, aunt or elder sister, if also of Imperial lineage through her patriline, temporarily took over the throne until the child came to puberty, which was deemed sufficient for a boy's accession.
-An empress' offspring also did not have claim to the throne from the said maternal lineage, because all historical reigning empresses were either empresses consort or the spouse of the crown prince before their enthronement, or unmarried through their lives, so assigning a female to the throne postponed succession disputes.
-The last time Japan had a reigning empress was in 1771, when Empress Go-Sakuramachi abdicated in favor of her nephew, Emperor Go-Momozono.
+The offspring of female emperors had succession rights under the Nara period law that was used up until the Meiji restoration, and Japan practiced a system of dual lineage, thus most early emperors (Asuka to early Heian period) were related to the Imperial Family via both lines.
+The last time Japan had an empress regnant was in 1771, when Empress Go-Sakuramachi abdicated in favor of her nephew, Emperor Go-Momozono.

 After the Meiji Restoration, Japan imported the Prussian model of imperial succession, in which princesses were explicitly excluded from succession.
-The Japanese government also banned polygyny, which was previously allowed to any family with noble rank (samurai or kuge) particularly if the first wife could not produce male offspring.
-The Imperial Household Law of 1947, enacted under post-war Japanese constitution after World War II, instituted a further restriction: only the descendants of the male line of Emperor Taishō (the father of then-emperor Hirohito) could be part of the official imperial family and have a claim to succession, excluding all other male lines of the imperial dynasty and specifically barring the emperor and other members of the imperial family from adopting children.
+The Japanese government also banned polygyny, which was previously allowed to any family with noble rank (samurai or kuge), particularly if the first wife could not produce male offspring.
+The Imperial Household Law of 1947 instituted a further restriction: only the descendants of the male line of Emperor Taishō (the father of then-emperor Hirohito) could be part of the official imperial family and have a claim to succession, excluding all other male lines of the imperial dynasty and specifically barring the emperor and other members of the imperial family from adopting children.

 Under Chapter 1: Article 1 of the Imperial Household Law, "The Imperial Throne shall be succeeded to by a male offspring in the male line belonging to the Imperial Lineage".
 The line of succession is detailed in Article 2 as: